jiaen-liu/moco/README.md

 ### Multi-echo GRE
 We have also demonstrated the utility of this motion robust method for mesoscale anatomic T2*-weighted whole brain imaging at 10.5 T, and reported our findings in the following paper:

-Liu J, van Gelderen P, de Zwart JA, Duyn JH, Huang J, Qu S, Grant A, Auerbach E, Waks M, Lagore R, Delabarre L, Sadeghi-Tarakameh A, Eryaman Y, Adriany G, Ugurbil K, Wu X. Mesoscale whole-brain T2*-weighted and associated quantitative MRI in humans at 10.5 T. Magn Reson Med. under revision.
+Liu J, van Gelderen P, de Zwart JA, Duyn JH, Huang J, Qu S, Grant A, Auerbach E, Waks M, Lagore R, Delabarre L, Sadeghi-Tarakameh A, Eryaman Y, Adriany G, Ugurbil K, Wu X. Mesoscale whole-brain T2*-weighted and associated quantitative MRI in humans at 10.5 T. Magnetic Resonance in Medicine (2026): 1–9, https://doi.org/10.1002/mrm.70366.

 To grab an idea of how the recon works in this multi-echo GRE application, you may run the demo script, `demo_megre.m`, under the subfolder "demo_megre".
 For this demonstration, you will need to download the example 7 T multi-echo GRE data from [Zenodo](https://zenodo.org/records/18510882).
 Note that the demo script assumes that the example data are stored under the subfolder "demo_megre/data".